kubestellar/kubestellar/docs/poc2023q1/outline.md

 - An implementation that supports a large number of edge clusters or any other thing that requires sharding for scale.
 - More than one SyncTarget per Location.
-- Return or summarization of status from associated objects (e.g., ReplicaSet or Pod objects associated with a given Deployment object).
+- Return or summarization of reported state from associated objects (e.g., ReplicaSet or Pod objects associated with a given Deployment object).
 - A hierarchy with more than two levels.
 - User control over ordering of propagation from center to edge,